thusharakalinga/rubyandrailsapi/README.md

-# README RUBY AND RAILS REST API SAMPLE
+#                            RUBY AND RAILS REST API SAMPLE
 -------------------------------------------------------------------------------------------

 This README would normally document whatever steps are necessary to get the